From California to Colorado – Here’s the Latest News on Bag Bans

 The Current State of Affairs in the Battle to Ban Single Use Plastic Bags

-There are a lot of people working every day to ban single use plastic bags in their hometowns and communities.
+There are a lot of people working every day to ban single use plastic bags in their hometowns and communities to make reusable bags a common behavior.
 Their reasons may differ, but concern for the environment is usually a common theme.
 This week for What’s In the News Wednesday, we’ve rounded up several locations that have either expanded their disposable bag ban (congratulations, West Hollywood!) or are working to implement their own ordinance.

 West Hollywood Ban Spreads to All Retailers